CWNDrohan/PensionRAG/README.md

 The project specifically targets the NYCERS Tier 6 plan, but the system is designed to be generalizable to other pension funds in the future.

+There has been little work in field of applying RAG techniques to specific Pension Plan documents so we did not have much to base our analysis on, i.e., it is built from scratch.

 ## 📄 Pension Plan Resources

 - [NYCERS Plan Descriptions](https://www.nycers.org/plan-descriptions)